elifesciences-publications/AIS-geometry-and-excitability-2019/README.md

     figure_5.py

-We present a simple biophysical model of spike initiation in the AIS, and illustrate how to use the model.
+We present a simple biophysical model of spike initiation in the AIS, and illustrate how to use our biophysical model.

 ### How to measure excitability?